-Settlement at Napier was below the long-term mean (Figure 4).
-Over the last 11 years, settlement has been close to or below the long-term mean, and no significantly high settlement has occurred since the 1990s.
-The monthly settlement pattern between Napier Port and Kaiti were similar, unfortunately there was no check in July, to compare with the peak settlement month at Cape Kidnappers (Figure 5).
+Settlement at Napier increased slightly from last year but only to its long-term mean (Figure 4).
+Over the last 12 years, settlement has been close to or below the long-term mean, and no significantly high settlement has occurred since the 1990s.
+The settlement patterns over winter between the Port of Napier and Cape Kidnappers were similar, however, in summer, Cape Kidnappers recorded, like Whangara in Gisborne, a significant December peak, that was not recorded at the Port of Napier (Figure 5).